 Locking It In

 A rate "lock" or "commitment" is a promise from the lender to freeze a certain interest rate and a certain number of points for you for a certain period of time while your application is processed.
 This saves you from getting through your entire application process and finding out at the end that the interest rate has gone up.

-Rate lock periods can vary in length, between 15 to 60 days, with the longer ones generally costing more.
-You can get a longer period for your lock, but in choosing this option, will likely have a higher interest rate than you would have with a shorter span of time
+Rate lock periods can be various lengths of time, between fifteen to sixty days, with the longer spans typically costing more.
+You can get a longer period for your lock, but in doing so, will probably have a higher interest rate than you would with a shorter rate lock span of time

-There are more ways to get a better rate, in addition to agreeing to a shorter rate lock period.
-The larger down payment you can make, the better your interest rate will be, because you will have more equity from the start.
-You can pay points to bring down your interest rate for the term of the loan, meaning you pay more initially.
-To a lot of people, this is a good option..
+There are other ways to get a reduced rate, besides opting for a shorter rate lock period.
+A bigger down payment will get you a reduced interest rate, since you will have more equity from the beginning.
+You can pay points to reduce your rate for the loan term, meaning you pay more up front.
+To a lot of people, this makes financial sense..